mj-jimenez/pandrugs-frontend/app/help/help.md

 - **Color** indicates the approval status of the drug.
 - **Size** is proportional to the final GScore/DScore ratio.

 Moreover, we define two thresholds: DScore = 0.7 and GScore = 0.6 to divide the scatter plot into quadrants.
-The area above both thresholds is shaded in green and includes the drugs labelled as **Best Therapeutic Candidates (BTC)**.
+The area above both thresholds is shaded in green and includes the drugs labelled as **Best Therapeutic Candidates (BTCs)**.

 You can click and drag the cursor to select any plot region you want to zoom in.
 In addition, the scatter plot can be printed or downloaded in different formats (PNG, JPEG, PDF or SVG) by clicking on this icon: <img src="download-icon.png" alt="Download Icon" height="15" width="15"/>.